-This allows turning "PIN Entry" on or off.
-To enable the "PIN Entry" feature, select "PIN Settings" and press button 4 to enable.
-As a security feature, a default pin number must be entered.
-Contact Magnum Power Products LLC to obtain the number.
-Once the PIN has been entered, the feature is enabled.
-"PIN Entry" is disabled by setting "PIN Entry" to "Off".
+This allows turning PIN Entry On or Off.
+To enable the PIN entry feature select PIN Settings and press button 4 to enable.
+The current pin must be entered (default is 1111) as a security feature.
+Once the PIN has been entered the feature is enabled.
+PIN Entry is disabled by setting PIN Entry to Off.